CityofToronto/bdit_data-sources/volumes/miovision/sql/README.md

 ### `centreline_miovision`

 This table maps all miovision intersection legs to centreline street segments.
-It needs to be updated manually using [this script](table/create-mv-mio_cent.sql) when intersections are added.
+It needs to be updated manually using [this script](table/create-mv-mio_cent.sql) when intersections are added. **The process of updating this table is in need of an update, including updating references from `gis` to `gis_core`**

 **Field Name**|**Data Type**|**Description**|**Example**|
 :-----|:-----|:-----|:-----|